© vege / fotolia.

 The vendor shall take out and maintain product liability insurance with flat-rate coverage of at least € 5 million per case of personal/material damage.

-The vendor provides BHI with a guarantee that it will comply with the provisions of the German Minimum Wage Act and monitor compliance with such at its subcontractors.
-The Minimum Wage Act applies to any employment within Germany, for example in case of domestic installations of international contractors and employment of foreign workers in Germany.
-If no claim is made against BHI for noncompliance with the Minimum Wage Act at the vendor or its subcontractors as a jointly liable party, BHI shall be released from this obligation by the vendor at the first request.
-BHI may request that proof be provided of compliance with minimum wage regulations and associated documentation and reporting obligations.
-Moreover, BHI may demand that partners are no longer employed as subcontractors which appear to be unreliable.
-Further claims from BHI and the right to termination of the contract without notice are unaffected.
+The Seller warrants to BHI that it will comply with the provisions of the German Minimum Wage Act and that it will monitor its subcontractors' compliance therewith.
+The Minimum Wage Act applies to all employment of workers within Germany, including, for example, domestic assembly of foreign contractors and employment of foreign workers in Germany.
+If BHI is held liable for non-compliance with the Minimum Wage Act by the Seller or its subcontractors, the Seller shall indemnify BHI upon first request.
+BHI may demand that it be provided with evidence of compliance with the minimum wage regulations and the associated documentation and reporting obligations.
+BHI may also demand that subcontractors who appear to be unreliable are no longer employed.
+Further claims of BHI and the right to terminate the contract without notice shall remain unaffected.

 Unless stipulated otherwise in these Purchasing Terms and Conditions, mutual claims of the contractual parties become statute-barred pursuant to the statutory regulations.
 BHI explicitly rejects any shortening of these deadlines.